 logical.
 Defaults to TRUE.

 A vector of length N that indicates the treatment condition of each unit.
-Is numeric in a two-arm trial and a factor variable (ordered by condition_names) in a multi-arm trial.
+Is numeric in a two-arm trial and a factor variable (ordered by conditions) in a multi-arm trial.